Luthey-Schulten-Lab/btree_chromo_gpu/README.md

 The **btree_driver** contains the following objects.

-- btree - *a specialized binary tree class representing replicating circular dsDNA in nested theta structures that can only be manipulated using public member functions representing processes physically possible for circular dsDNA*
+- **btree** - *a specialized binary tree class representing replicating circular dsDNA in nested theta structures that can only be manipulated using public member functions representing processes physically possible for circular dsDNA*

-  	To understand the terminology that will be used to describe replication of circular dsDNA within the program, visualize an analog clock mirrored over the horizontal axis - the *Ori* is at 6 (top) and the *Ter* is at 12 (bottom), monomers are indexed in ascending order (1 -> 12) in the clockwise direction; two replication forks travel in the clockwise (cw) and counter-clockwise (ccw) from the *Ori* towards the *Ter* until they collide.
+  	To understand the terminology that will be used to describe replication of circular dsDNA within the program, visualize an analog clock that has been rotated 180 degrees - the *Ori* is at 6 (top) and the *Ter* is at 12 (bottom), monomers are indexed in ascending order (1 -> 12) in the clockwise direction; two replication forks travel in the clockwise (cw, 6->5->4->...) and counter-clockwise (ccw, 6->7->->8->...) from the *Ori* towards the *Ter* until they collide.
 Newly created dsDNA is indexed in ascending order beginning from the end linked to the ccw replication fork to the opposite end of the strand linked to the cw replication fork.

   1) determines topology when system is represented as circular(/theta structure) polymers (for arbitrary replication states)
   2) counts genome features at nucleotide resolution (for arbitrary replication states)
   3) prepares coarse-graining into chromosomal loci for contact map calculations (for arbitrary replication states)

-- replicator - *a class containing a stochastic chemical kinetics model for DNA replication initiation due to DnaA, which then simulates trajectories in the space of replication states using the Gillespie method*
+- **replicator** - *a class containing a stochastic chemical kinetics model for DNA replication initiation due to DnaA, which then simulates trajectories in the space of replication states using the Gillespie method*

-- LAMMPS_sys - *a class storing the spatial (and other) information of a system of replicating circular dsDNA (monomers of ellipsoidal), ribosomes (ellipsoidal particles), and boundary particles (point-like particles) for use in Brownian dynamics simulations using LAMMPS*
+- **LAMMPS_sys** - *a class storing the spatial (and other) information of a system of replicating circular dsDNA (monomers of ellipsoidal particles), ribosomes (ellipsoidal particles), and boundary particles (point-like particles) for use in Brownian dynamics simulations using LAMMPS*

-- mapper - *a class that governs the creation of new DNA monomers in the spatial model given an 'initial replication state' and a 'final replication state' using the train-track model of replication*
+- **mapper** - *a class that governs the creation of new DNA monomers in the spatial model given an 'initial replication state' and a 'final replication state' using the train-track model of replication*

-- LAMMPS_simulator - *a class that runs Brownian dynamics and accessory routines using LAMMPS to simulate the spatial model*
+- **LAMMPS_simulator** - *a class that runs Brownian dynamics and accessory routines using LAMMPS to simulate the spatial model*

 Member functions of the **btree_driver** control the interactions and exchange of information between these different objects.